dotnet/csharpstandard/standard/expressions.md

 }
 ```

-This can be translated to a compiler generated instance method containing the code of the anonymous function:
+This can be translated to a compiler-generated instance method containing the code of the anonymous function:

 <!-- Example: {template:"standalone-lib", name:"AnonFunctionImplementationExample4", ignoredWarnings:["CS0649"]} -->
 ```csharp